 What NOT to do

-• Do not ignore pain that gets worse
+• Do not ignore pain or swelling in your lower leg that is worsening.

 What you SHOULD do

-• Adapt or avoid activities that is making your pain feel worse (like running)
+• Adapt or avoid activities that worsen your pain (like running).

-• Use crutches initially to take weight off of the broken bone
+• Use crutches initially to take the weight off of the broken bone.

 • Make an appointment to confirm the diagnosis and determine how severe the tissue damage is.